build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 Ok, there's a lot of information in that `dig` output.
 First, let's acknowledge that the dig output is a bit of a mystery wrapped in an enigma.
 Why are there `;`s at the beginning of every line?
 Who knows?
 Who cares?

 But... this is the most commonly used tool for diagnosing DNS configurations.
 So, we're gonna use it.
 Let's take second to understand the basics of it.
 We'll pull out some particularly useful things to note.
-We'll DIG (:D) into `dig` output further in this chapter as more sections become relevant.

 > ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 22124

 First, `HEADER`.
-Any time you see `header`, you're looking at metadata.
+Any time you see `header`, you're looking at **metadata**.
 This section is just giving us some high level information about the response that we're going to be looking at.

-The most important bit in this line of the `HEADER` is `status`.
-The `status` header tells us whether or not a request was able to return a response, and in cases where it couldn’t, why it couldn’t return a response.
+The most important bit is `status`.
+The `status` header tells us whether or not a request was able to return a response at all, and in cases where it couldn’t, **why** it couldn’t return a response.
 The most common `status`es are:

-* `NOERROR`: The request for a domain was able to be successfully routed to an authoritative DNS server.
-The authoritative server did not error out when looking up the name requested.
+* `NOERROR`: The request for a domain was successfully routed.
+Nothing went wrong.
+Everything is fine.
+You're cool.
 * `SERVFAIL`: The domain requested exists, but the DNS server either doesn’t have data or has bad data for it.
 * `NXDOMAIN`: The domain requested doesn’t exist.
 The `NX` here stands for `Non-eXistent`.
 * `REFUSED`: The authoritative DNS server refused the request.
 The domain doesn’t exist and the server refuses to process requests for domains that do not exist.